Dat-Developer-Mods/datmoddingapi/README.md

 A modding library for DatDeveloper

 # Features
-## Async Tasks
+## Concurrent Tasks
-Async Handler
+Concurrent Tasks
 > A system for scheduling tasks to execute concurrently, optionally after a delay
 >
-> Async Tasks execute on another thread, and thus can lead to race conditions if thread safety is not followed
+> Concurrent Tasks execute on another thread, and thus can lead to race conditions if thread safety is not followed

 ## Delayed Events
 > A system for scheduling tasks to execute after a condition is met